 Initially, volunteers were recruited and trained to care for and assist people with severe disabilities in their own homes.
 But due to poverty conditions and the nature of the work – the duties of a care giver involve a lot of physical work, e.g. bathing a persons’ with disabilities involves bending, lifting and turning – it was difficult to retain volunteers.

 Because of all the problems with volunteers, the APD decided rather to employ people as care givers.
 Late in 1990 the organisation employed the first batch of care givers and trained them in activities of daily living, e.g. bathing, exercises, incontinent management, dressing of

 bed sores and light meal preparation.
-Since then, our care givers have helped many hundreds of people, such as James…
+Since then, our care givers have helped many hundreds of people in the communities of